-If you’re a B2B marketer or business owner, you’ve probably spent a lot of time identifying your ideal client.
-You can rattle off demographics and psychographics, and you have a fully fleshed-out profile of that person.
+If you run a B2B business, there’s a good chance you’ve gone through the process of identifying your ideal client.
+You can rattle off the demographics and psychographics of your ideal clients and have a fully fleshed-out profile of that person.

 The Role Of Emotions In Buying Decisions For B2B – Research Proves It Drives Sales

-Several years ago, Google wanted to find out how emotions affect buying behavior for B2B brands compared to B2C brands.
-They surveyed thousands of people in charge of business purchasing in many different industries.
-The results pointed to the fact that not only do B2B brands drive more emotional connections than B2C brands; they aren’t even close!
+Several years ago, Google wanted to find out how emotions affect buying behavior for B2B brands compared to how emotions affect buying behavior for B2C brands.
+Thousands of people in charge of business purchasing in many industries were surveyed.
+The results pointed to the fact that not only do B2B brands drive more emotional connections than B2C brands, they aren’t even close!

 “On average, B2B customers are significantly more emotionally connected to their vendors and service providers than consumers.” – Think With Google

 According to the Google study, B2B buyers are more likely to purchase a product or service when they perceive personal value.
 (And they’re 8-times more willing to pay a premium for comparable products and services when personal value is present.)

 So, what does personal value mean to someone making a business buying decision?

 If your responsibility is making purchases for a large company, personal value may mean increased stature for you in the organization, the opportunity for a raise or a promotion, or the pride of being known as the one who saved the day.
 Your decisions have far-reaching consequences for you, your family, the organization as a whole, and the employees and their families.